golodash/docs/docs/2-Slices/35-SortedLastIndexBy/content.md

 Title: SortedLastIndexBy
 ---

-Uses a binary search to determine the Highest index at which value should be inserted into slice in order to maintain its sort order.
+Uses a binary search to determine the Highest index at which value should be inserted into 'slice' in order to maintain its sort order.

 #- Inputs
 - slice `[]anything`
 - value `anything`
-- function `funcWhitanythingInputandanythingOutput`
+- function `func(interface{}) interface{}`

 **Note**: Passing invalid input causes panic.